dapr/docs/daprdocs/content/en/getting-started/configure-redis.md

 ### Option 1: Creating a Redis Cache in your Kubernetes Cluster using Helm

-We can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
+You can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
 This approach requires [Installing Helm v3](https://github.com/helm/helm#install).

 1. Install Redis into your cluster: